-Position of individual(s) Please explain Board-level committee In 2021, Terex formalized its ESG Governance structure.
-The Governance, Nominating, and Corporate Responsibility Committee (GNCR), chaired by the Lead Director, is chartered to assist the Board with providing oversight to the Company regarding the Company's general approach and strategy for addressing Environmental, Social and Governance ("ESG") matters relevant to the Company (the "ESG Strategy").
-The GNCR provides oversight, guidance and perspective to management regarding the Company's initiatives, processes, policies, and disclosures pertaining to ESG matters within the ESG Strategy; assists the Board and management regarding the development and tracking of appropriate metrics, procedures and targets relating to ESG matters; and reviews, monitors and assesses, as appropriate, the Company's ESG Strategy, including but not limited to environmental impact of the Company's operations.
+Position of individual or committee Responsibilities for climate-related issues Board-level committee Terex's Governance, Nominating, and Corporate Responsibility Committee (GNCR), chaired by the Lead Director, is chartered to assist the Board with providing oversight to the Company regarding the Company's general approach and strategy for addressing Environmental, Social and Governance ("ESG") matters relevant to the Company (the "ESG Strategy").
+The GNCR provides oversight, guidance, and perspective to management regarding the Company's initiatives, processes, policies, and disclosures pertaining to ESG matters within the ESG Strategy; assists the Board and management regarding the development and tracking of appropriate metrics, procedures and targets relating to ESG matters; and reviews, monitors and assesses, as appropriate, the Company's ESG Strategy, including but not limited to environmental impact of the Company's operations.
 Five times a year, during the regularly scheduled Board committee meetings, the Company reports on team member health and safety, environmental impact, and product safety.
 Terex Chairman of the Board, President and Chief Executive Officer is the leader for ESG at Terex.